Hablamos Español Insurance Companies We Work With

 Richard Sweet runs Vantage Point Risk, an independent insurance and risk advisory for property owners, real estate investors, business owners, and families.
 He works with investors every week on the coverage decisions that decide how a claim actually turns out, and writes the Learning Center to put those decisions in plain language.

 This article is general information, not insurance advice.
-Whether short-term use is covered depends on your specific policy, endorsements, and carrier, plus local short-term rental rules.
+Whether short-term use is covered depends on your specific policy, endorsements, and carrier, plus local short-term rental rules, HOA or condo requirements, and how the property is owned.
 For a read on your property, talk with a licensed advisor.

 Compare your coverage